The Resonator: Miskatonic U (2021) - Movie Review

 Let’s discuss.

 The Resonator: Miskatonic U is a cosmic horror film brought to us by writer/director William Butler.
 If you don’t know his name, you’re part of the loud majority of folks in this world.
-Butler’s career is almost entirely made up of terrible sequels Full Moon Production films from the 90’s.
-His rate must be cheap to do this many projects the current incarnation of the once groundbreaking company.
+Butler’s career is almost entirely made up of terrible sequels, Full Moon Production films from the 90s.
+His rate must be cheap to do this many projects, the current incarnation of the once-groundbreaking company.

-The film focuses on a young scientist and student, Crawford Tillinghast as he approaches graduation at the eponymous Miskatonic University.
+The film focuses on a young scientist and student, Crawford Tillinghast, as he approaches graduation at the eponymous Miskatonic University.
 He’s a man on a mission, but the mission is not his own.
 His father built a machine with the potential to change the world, but vanished before he could complete his work.
 Crawford has taken up the onus of his father’s dream and has rebuilt the machine, but what he discovers when he turns it on is more than he can handle.
 Driven by his need to push the boundaries of science, he puts everyone and everything in his life at risk.
-Will he find the answers he seeks or will he be consumed by whatever lurks in the beyond?
+Will he find the answers he seeks, or will he be consumed by whatever lurks in the beyond?
 Find out in tonight’s feature, The Resonator: Miskatonic U.

-I LOVE Full Moon, but the Full Moon company that I love died a long time ago.
-The straight to VHS juggernaut that brought us Dolls, Trancers, Subspecies, and Puppetmaster is long gone.
+The straight-to-VHS juggernaut that brought us Dolls, Trancers, Subspecies, and Puppetmaster is long gone.
 Yes, the Band family is still involved, but mainly just to pump out shitty, redundant short films to attempt to lure people to subscribe to their terrible GEOcities-like streaming service.

 Yes, I tried it as an Amazon Prime Video Channel, it sucked.